tenzir/tenzir/web/docs/tql2/language/expressions.md

 ### Range Operations

-The `in` operator can be used to check whether a value is in a list/range.
+Use the `in` operator to check if a value is within a list or range.

-* `T in list<T>` checks whether a list contains a value.
+* `T in list<T>` checks if a list contains a value.
-* `ip in subnet` checks whether an IP is in a given subnet.
+* `ip in subnet` checks if an IP is in a given subnet.
-* `subnet in subnet` checks whether a subnet is a subset of a given subnet.
+* `subnet in subnet` checks if one subnet is a subset of another.

-`Value not in Range` is an alternative way to use `not (Value in Range)`.
+To negate, use `not (Value in Range)` or `Value not in Range`.

-## Indexing/Element access
+## Indexing/Element Access

 ### Lists

-You can access the elements of a list using an integral index, where `0` refers to the first element:
+Access list elements using an integral index, starting with `0` for the first element.

 ```tql
 let $my_list = ["Hello", "World"]